jacobhallberg/pytorch_stylegan_encoder/README.md

 ### What are latents?
 Typically with generative models the latent code acts as input into the generative model and modifying the latent code modifies the output image.
 StyleGAN uses latent codes, but applies a non-linear transformation to the input latent codes z, creating a learned latent space W which governs the features of the generated output images.

+If you can control the latents you can control the features of the generated output image.

 <img src="assets/images/latent_difference.png">

 ### What are the benifits of using a mapping network to create a latent space?